-(viii) Other disclosures required under Companies Act 2013 as may be applicable:
+(viii) Other disclosures required under the Act as may be applicable:

-- Establishment of vigil mechanism: The Company has already in place a 'WhistleBlowerPolicy1 as a vigil mechanism since 2008.
-The details of the same are reported inCorporate Governance Report;
+- Establishment of vigil mechanism: The Company has already in place a WhistleBlower Policy' as a vigil mechanism since 2008.
+The details of the same are reported inCorporate Governance Report.

 - Disclosures as required under Section 197(12) of the Act read with applicable rulesand details as per Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are given in Annexure V & Annexure VI.

-Statement of Cash flowfor the period ended March 312017 is attached to the BalanceSheet.
+Cash flow statement for the year ended on March 312018 is attached to the BalanceSheet.

 Environment and Energy